njingouzak/Student_Social_Media_Use_-_Mental_Health/README.md

 - Compare patterns by age, gender, academic level, and platform
 - Identify distinct student behavioral and well-being segments

-## **Data Source**
+## 📊 **Data Source**

-The dataset used in this project come from Kaggle platform ["https://www.kaggle.com/datasets/shivasingh4945/student-social-media-and-mental-health-impact"](Click Here), it is a behavioral analytics dataset containing 5,000 student records designed to explore the relationship between social media usage, lifestyle habits, and mental well-being.
+The dataset used in this project come from Kaggle platform [CLICK HERE](https://www.kaggle.com/datasets/shivasingh4945/student-social-media-and-mental-health-impact), it is a behavioral analytics dataset containing 5,000 student records designed to explore the relationship between social media usage, lifestyle habits, and mental well-being.
 It contains the following features:

 - Age – Student age
 - Gender – Gender of the student